Augustinian soteriology: Augustine influence on Calvin

 John Calvin wrote, "Augustine is so much at one with me that, if I wished to write a confession of my faith, it would abundantly satisfy me to quote wholesale from his writings."

-"This is why one finds that every four pages written in the Institutes of the Christian Religion John Calvin quoted Augustine.
+Reformed theologian C. Matthew McMahon explained: "This is why one finds that every four pages written in the Institutes of the Christian Religion John Calvin quoted Augustine.
 Calvin, for this reason, would deem himself not a Calvinist, but an Augustinian. [...]
-Christian Calvinist, should they be more likely deemed an Augustinian-Calvinist?", explains, Reformed theologian C. Matthew McMahon.
-Specialist of Augustine, Phillip Cary concurs, writing, "As a result, Calvinism in particular is sometimes referred to as Augustinianism."
+Christian Calvinist, should they be more likely deemed an Augustinian-Calvinist?"
+Phillip Cary, a specialist on Augustine, concurs, writing, "As a result, Calvinism in particular is sometimes referred to as Augustinianism."

 Twentieth-century Reformed theologian B. B. Warfield said, "The system of doctrine taught by Calvin is just the Augustinianism common to the whole body of the Reformers."
 Reformed theologian Paul Helm describes his perspective as "Augustinian-Calvinist" in the chapter "The Augustinian-Calvinist View" in Divine Foreknowledge: Four Views.

 Summary of Calvinist soteriology

 The soteriology of Calvin was further shaped and systematized by Theodore Beza and other theologians.
 It was then articulated during the Second Synod of Dort (1618–1619) in response to the opposing Five Articles of Remonstrance.
 A basic summary of the Canons of Dort is given by the five points of Calvinism: Total depravity, unconditional election, limited atonement, irresistible grace, and perseverance of the saints.
-Modern Reformed theologians continues to assert these points as a simple summary of the Calvinist soteriological doctrines.
+Modern Reformed theologians continue to assert these points as a simple summary of the Calvinist soteriological doctrines.

 John Calvin also held double predestination views.
 John Calvin states: "By predestination we mean the eternal decree of God, by which he determined with himself whatever he wished to happen with regard to every man.
 All are not created on equal terms, but some are preordained to eternal life, others to eternal damnation; and, accordingly, as each has been created for one or other of these ends, we say that he has been predestined to life or to death."